 Do be aware that despite the availability of lodging, the popularity of this area means that prices are a little higher than other parts of the state, and budget accommodation in particular is hard to come by.
 This is particularly true during the peak summer months and over holidays.

-If budget is a main concern, do take a look at some of the nearby towns, including Huron, and the further out Vermilion.
-We actually stayed at an AirBnB in Vermilion and it was only around a thirty minute drive to all the attractions we visited, including Cedar Point.
+We actually stayed at a vacation rental in Vermilion and it was only around a thirty minute drive to all the attractions we visited, including Cedar Point.

 If you are struggling to find accommodation, or just want some alternatives to the usual options, check out my guide to the best AirBnB Alternatives, which should give you all the resources you need to find the best location at the perfect price.